Living in sanctuary in Chapel Hill, North Carolina.

 The U.S. Immigration and Customs Enforcement (ICE) generally do not conduct enforcement operations in “sensitive locations,” such as schools, hospitals and churches.
 Rosa insists she is not hiding, just waiting for the U.S. Circuit Court of Appeals for the 4th Circuit to hear her arguments.

 Before taking sanctuary, Rosa saw some of her friends and coworker being deported.
 ICE rather calls these arrests “targeted enforcement operation.”
 Since she has decided to live in the Church of Reconciliation in Chapel Hill, ICE has deported more than 95,000 immigrants from the interior of the country (not at the border), according to its annual report.
 Among all the people deported, either from the interior or at the border, 57% were convicted criminals, writes ICE.
 The rest, 43%, were not criminals, but most often targeted because of immigration violations.

 ICE removed more than 95,000 aliens from the interior of the countryICE by the numbers 2018

-There are now 48 people in sanctuary across the U.S., in a network formed by more than 1,100 places of worship that contribute financially or with volunteering, she adds.
+As of December 2018, there were 48 people in sanctuary across the U.S., in a network formed by more than 1,100 places of worship that contribute financially or with volunteering, she adds.
 For the Rev. Mark Davidson, pastor for the Church of Reconciliation in Chapel Hill, it’s “an act of conscience and resistance aligned with biblical principles.”
 Rosa Ortez Cruz keeps in touch with other people in sanctuaries in North Carolina and elsewhere through a weekly online call, and talks daily to her children, who all live in Greensboro.